melos-simeneh/reading-and-writing-files-using-nodejs/README.md

-# Reading and writing files Synchronously using Node.js
+# Reading and writing files using Node.js